sebschlicht/HandballTickerStream/HandballTickerStream.md

 ### FoulItem

-The type has to be `foul` so the stream item will be considered a signal for: A player fouled.
+The type of the stream item has to be `foul` so it will be considered a signal for: A player fouled.

     {
         ...